Ways to Help Your Student

 The College strives to offer significant support and resources to students, but we know that navigating the various offices on campus and the services they offer can be overwhelming.
 Below are the offices and resources you and your student may find most valuable for academic success, physical and mental health, and community and residential life.
 We also encourage you to direct your student to the online Student Handbook.

-Vice President for Student Affairs Jim Terhune is the chief student affairs officer at the College, and he and his colleagues provide programs and advising that support students in their academic success, personal development, social life, and the creation of a rich campus experience.
-An open-door policy exists throughout the Dean’s Office, and each staff member is available to students for advice and consultation, interpretation of College policy, and appropriate referrals.
+Vice President for Student Affairs Stephanie Ives is the chief student affairs officer at the College, and she and her colleagues provide programs and advising that support students in their academic success, personal development, social life, and the creation of a rich campus experience.
+An open-door policy exists throughout the Division of Student Affairs, and each staff member is available to students for advice and consultation, interpretation of College policy, and appropriate referrals.

 Student Deans are assigned to work with students throughout their four years at Swarthmore.
 Deans are available for academic and personal advising and support and serve as a student’s first point of contact for information, advice, and referrals.